effectiveness of glue traps

 professionalism and ethical integrity

 When considering rodent control methods, it’s crucial to weigh the ethical implications of using glue traps, as they cause significant distress and suffering to rats.
 Glue traps are inhumane and result in prolonged agony for the captured animals.
-Rats ensnared in these traps experience severe injuries, including torn fur, skin, and even broken bones as they desperately struggle to free themselves.
-This struggle, unfortunately, doesn’t lead to a quick or humane end but prolongs their suffering.
+Rats ensnared in these traps experience severe injuries, including torn fur, skin, and even broken bones, as they desperately struggle to free themselves.
+Unfortunately, this struggle doesn’t lead to a quick or humane end but prolongs their suffering.

 Recognizing the ethical implications of using glue traps is a step toward fostering a more compassionate approach to dealing with rodent issues.
 Animal welfare should be a paramount consideration in choosing the most humane and effective rodent control methods.